monetha/verifiable-data-layer-contracts/README.md

 ### Passport factory

-[`PassportFactory`](contracts/PassportFactory.sol) contract allows anyone to deploy a new passport contract.
-To deploy a passport one should call the passport factory's `createPassport()` method.
+[`PassportFactory`](contracts/PassportFactory.sol) contract allows anyone to deploy a new Reputation passport.
+To deploy a reputation passport one should call the passport factory's `createPassport()` method.
 During this call the passport factory deploys a new passport and binds it to the existing `PassportLogicRegistry` contract.
 It also emits `PassportCreated(address indexed passport, address indexed owner)` event that allows you to get the address of the deployed passport.